Manta-Network/docs/docs/guides/MantaSigner.md

    </div>
 <br/>

 The following page will appear.
-ATTENTION: After clicking the red `Delete Account` button, all your account data will be removed and you will lose access to your private funds FOREVER unless you have your Secret Recovery Phrase.
+ATTENTION: After clicking the red `Delete Account` button, all your account data will be removed and you will lose access to your private funds FOREVER unless you have your secret recovery phrase.

 <br/>